someline/someline-starter/readme.md

 It also provides Unit Tests for API testing and framework testing.

-It shipped with Angulr Theme and features in every part that you can easily reference.
+It is shipped with Angulr Theme and features in every part that you can easily reference.

+It is fully utilised Repository Design pattern.

 ## License